dsu-arl/pace-python-dojo/loops/lists/DESCRIPTION.md

 A list is a built-in data type in Python.
 A Python list is a sequence of comma seperated items, enclosed in square brackets.
-Every item in a list can be made up of any type of variable we have learned about so far, and they don't necessarily be the same type.
+Every item in a list can be made up of any type of variable we have learned about so far, and they don't necessarily need to be the same type.
 **Examples of Python Lists:**
 ```
 list1 = ["Thomas", "Jefferson", "President", 3]